-Tillage or application of herbicide followed by seeding of cultivated crops, such as winter wheat, spring wheat, or barley, transitions the Reference State (1) to the Cropland State (3).
+Tillage or application of herbicide followed by seeding of cultivated crops such as wheat, barley, or introduced hay, transitions the Reference State (1) to the Cropland State (4).

-State 2: Shortgrass State
+State 2: Altered State

-The Shortgrass State (2) consists of one community phase.
-The dynamics of this state are driven by long-term drought, improper grazing management, or a combination of these factors.
-The site is dominated by shortgrasses, such as Sandberg bluegrass.
-Mid-statured grasses, particularly rhizomatous wheatgrasses, have been eliminated or nearly so.
+The Altered State (2) consists of one community phase.
+The dynamics of this state are driven by improper grazing management, hydrologic alteration, or a combination of these factors.
+The site is dominated by foxtail barley while rhizomatous wheatgrasses have been eliminated or nearly so.
 Unpalatable forbs are common and may account for as much as 50 percent of the total annual production.
-Reductions in stocking rates can reduce shortgrass cover and increase the cover of rhizomatous wheatgrasses.
+Proper grazing management or hydrologic restoration can reduce foxtail barley cover and increase the cover of rhizomatous wheatgrasses.
 This recovery may take decades, especially if soil properties are substantially altered (Dormaar and Willms, 1990).

-Phase 2.1: Shortgrass Community Phase
+Phase 2.1: Foxtail Barley/Forb Community Phase

-The Shortgrass Community Phase (2.1) is dominated by shortgrasses, such as Sandberg bluegrass.
-Mid-statured grasses such as western wheatgrass have been eliminated, or nearly so.
-Unpalatable forbs, such as curlycup gumweed, are common and may account for as much as 50 percent of the total production.
+The Foxtail Barley/Forb Community Phase (2.1) occurs when site conditions decline due to long-term drought or when flooding duration increases due to altered hydrology.
+Rhizomatous wheatgrasses have been eliminated or nearly so.
+Foxtail barley and unpalatable forbs such as povertyweed are common and may account for as much as 90 percent of the total production.
+Greasewood may also be common in this phase.